Getting Close to Alberta Birds of Prey

 Great Horned Owl

-They care for the injured birds year around, educate the public as an environmental learning facility, act as an eco tourism attraction, and travel around Alberta to various special events for conservation presentations with their live birds.
+They care for the injured birds year-round, educate the public as an environmental learning facility, act as an eco-tourism attraction, and travel around Alberta to various special events for conservation presentations with their live birds.
 Many of the trained birds are even used in movies or films!

 This is not a government-funded facility.
-It’s completely donations sponsored and it costs about $1000 a day to keep the doors open.
+It’s completely sponsored by donations, and it costs about $1000 a day to keep the doors open.
 Without any government subsidies, they operate on donations.
-It’s a good thing some of these birds are actors, they help with funding ultimately!
+It’s a good thing some of these birds are actors; they ultimately help with funding!

 How do the Birds Get There?